expo/expo/docs/versions/unversioned/sdk/sms.md

 #### Returns

-Returns a `Promise` that resolves when SMS action is invoked by the user with corresponding result:
+Returns a `Promise` that resolves when the SMS action is invoked by the user, with corresponding result:

 - If the user cancelled the SMS sending process: `{ result: 'cancelled' }`.
 - If the user has sent/scheduled message for sending: `{ result: 'sent' }`.
+- If the status of the SMS message cannot be determined: `{ result: 'unknown' }`.

+Android does not provide information about the status of the SMS message, so on Android devices the `Promise` will always resolve with `{ result: 'unknown' }`.

 **_Note_**: The only feedback collected by this module is whether any message has been sent.
 That means we do not check actual content of message nor recipients list.